ProjectSciFy/ZeldaRemake/README.md

 		+Left clicking will cycle through rooms.
 You cannot cycle backwards at the moment.

 Program Future Implementations:
 	-Un-implemented collisions will be implemented prior to Sprint 4 submission.
-This includes:
-		+
 	-Room parser will be cleaned up and refactored.
 	-Room transitions will be implemented to display a smooth change.
 	-Keep track of rooms loaded
+	-Fixing bugs

 Program Extra Implementations:
 	-We created several items that will become boss loot drops.
 The drop-rate and actual drop animation is not yet implemented.